pahuldeep/Automation-Python-Scripts/README.md

 **Installation:**
-Python installed on your system for file management. selenium for web-testing
+Python installed on your system for file management & selenium for web-testing

 **Usage:**